SubarnaTripathi/streaming_VOP_clustering/README.md

 options.auto_cluster = 1/0 means Enable or Disbale automatic number of cluster usage

-options.volume_cluster = 1/0 means Enable or Disbale streaming clustering
+options.volume_cluster = 0/1 means clustering on single frame and entire sub-sequence respectively

-options.volume_frames sets the frame number in a sub-sequence for streaming volume clustering
+options.volume_frames sets the number of frames in a sub-sequence for streaming volume clustering